Non-Hermitian topology in a single driven-dissipative Kerr-Cat qubit: Introduction

 Non-Hermitian physics fundamentally enriches quantum dynamics through exceptional points (EPs)—singular degeneracies where eigenvalues and eigenvectors simultaneously coalesce.
-A central theme in contemporary studies lies in exploring the topological aspects of non-Hermitian systems, which lead to novel phenomena beyond the Hermitian paradigm \cite{01,02,03,04,05,06,07,08,09,010,011,012,013,014,015,12,001}.
-Recent advances have realized EPs in the full quantum regime, primarily through two frameworks: measurement-conditioned non-Hermitian dynamics via post-selection \cite{8,9,10,11,12,001} and intrinsic Liouvillian dynamics incorporating all quantum jumps \cite{13,14,15,16,17,18,19,20,21,22,23}.
+A central theme in contemporary studies lies in exploring the topological aspects of non-Hermitian systems, which lead to novel phenomena beyond the Hermitian paradigm \cite{1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18}.
+Recent advances have realized EPs in the full quantum regime, primarily through two frameworks: measurement-conditioned non-Hermitian dynamics via post-selection \cite{17,18,19,20,21,22,23} and intrinsic Liouvillian dynamics incorporating all quantum jumps \cite{24,25,26,27,28,29,30,31,32,33,34,35,36,37}.
 EPs arising in a non-Hermitian Hamiltonian are termed Hamiltonian EPs (HEPs), while those emerging in a Liouvillian superoperator are termed Liouvillian EPs (LEPs).
+For an $n$-dimension non-Hermitian system, the Hamiltonian is expressed as an $n\times n$ matrix, while the Liouvillian superoperator corresponds to an $n^2\times n^2$ matrix.
+This implies that the number of the eigenvalues of the Liouvillian superoperator is $n$ times larger than that for the corresponding non-Hermitian Hamiltonian \cite{29}.
 Although the Liouvillian eigenspectrum can exhibit significantly richer exceptional structures than its non-Hermitian Hamiltonian counterpart, its unique topological features remain largely unexplored.
-Moreover, prior investigations of LEPs have been mainly restricted to discrete-variable-encoded qubits or qudits \cite{13,14,15,16,17,18,19,20,21,22,23}.
+Moreover, prior investigations of LEPs have been mainly restricted to discrete-variable-encoded qubits or qudits \cite{24,25,26,27,28,29,30,31,32,33,34,35,36,37}.
 The problem remains of how to construct LEPs for continuous-variable-encoded qubits.